Jun Liu

 Professor of Statistics, Department of Statistics, Harvard University

-I am a Chinese American statistician focusing on Bayesian statistical inference, statistical machine learning, and computational biology.
-I was an Assistant Professor of Statistics at Harvard University from 1991 to 1994.
-From 1994 to 2004, I held positions as Assistant, Associate, and Full Professor of Statistics (promoted while on leave) at Stanford University.
-Since 2000, I have been a Professor of Statistics in the Department of Statistics at Harvard University, and I also hold a courtesy appointment at the Harvard T.H.
+Jun Liu is a Chinese American statistician specializing in Bayesian statistical inference, statistical machine learning, and computational biology.
+He served as an assistant professor of Statistics at Harvard University from 1991 to 1994 and held various positions at Stanford University from 1994 to 2004, including assistant, associate, and full professor.
+Since 2000, he has been a professor of Statistics at Harvard University, with a courtesy appointment at the Harvard T.H.
 Chan School of Public Health.

-I have written numerous research papers and a book on Markov chain Monte Carlo (MCMC) algorithms, including their applications in biology.
-I am also a co-author of several early software tools for biological sequence motif discovery, such as MACAW, Gibbs Motif Sampler, BioProspector, Motif Regressor, MDScan, and Tmod.
-In the realm of genetic data analysis, I have contributed to software like BLADE, HAPLOTYPER, PL-EM, and BEAM.
-More recently, my work has extended to genome structure, gene expression, and cell type analysis, resulting in tools like HiCNorm, BACH, CLIME, RABIT, CLIC, TIMER, and PhyloAcc.
+Liu has authored numerous research papers and a book on Markov chain Monte Carlo (MCMC) algorithms, particularly their applications in biology.
+He co-developed early software tools for biological sequence motif discovery, such as MACAW and Gibbs Motif Sampler, and has contributed to genetic data analysis software like BLADE and HAPLOTYPER.
+His recent work includes tools for genome structure and gene expression analysis, such as HiCNorm and TIMER.

-I was honoured to be an Institute of Mathematical Statistics (IMS) Medallion Lecturer in 2002 and a Bernoulli Lecturer in 2004.
-I was elected a Fellow of the Institute of Mathematical Statistics in 2004, a Fellow of the American Statistical Association in 2005, and a Fellow of the International Society for Computational Biology in 2022.
+He was honored as an Institute of Mathematical Statistics Medallion Lecturer in 2002 and a Bernoulli Lecturer in 2004.
+Liu is a Fellow of the Institute of Mathematical Statistics, the American Statistical Association, and the International Society for Computational Biology.

 banner